CSR Tools

 3) Lack of comparability with large companies

-🤷🏼 Problem: SMEs fear that their sustainability report will not be able to keep up with the comprehensive CSRD reports of large companies.
+Problem: SMEs worry that their sustainability report cannot keep up with the comprehensive CSRD reports of large companies.

-• Focus on relevance rather than completeness – the VSME sustainability report allows SMEs to concentrate on the key issues.
+• Focus on relevance rather than completeness.
+The VSME sustainability report lets you concentrate on the key issues.

-• Use of benchmark data from the industry to present comparable sustainability figures.
+• Use benchmark data from the industry to present comparable sustainability figures.

-• Clear communication of own ESG strategy to demonstrate credible progress.
+• Communicate your ESG strategy clearly to demonstrate credible progress.

 4) Lack of financial resources for sustainability measures

-• Use of funding programs & ESG financing specifically provided for SMEs.
+• Use funding programs and ESG financing specifically provided for SMEs.

-• Integration of sustainable supply chain strategies to achieve long-term savings.
+• Integrate sustainable supply chain strategies to achieve long-term savings.

-• Cooperation with other companies and industry associations to jointly implement sustainability initiatives.
+• Work with other companies and industry associations to jointly implement sustainability initiatives.

-Despite some challenges, SMEs can successfully implement the VSME sustainability report by:
+Despite these challenges, SMEs can successfully implement the VSME sustainability report.

-✔ Using simple & practical CSRD reporting software.
+• Use simple and practical CSRD reporting software.

-The VSME sustainability report offers SMEs a practical way of structuring their ESG strategy and creating transparency.
+The VSME sustainability report gives SMEs a practical way to structure their ESG strategy and create transparency.
 Even though CSRD is not mandatory for SMEs, voluntary reporting brings competitive advantages, better financing conditions and more efficient use of resources.

 Recommendations for simple implementation

-1. Identify relevant ESG issues: Focus on the most important sustainability aspects.
+• Identify relevant ESG issues: Focus on the most important sustainability aspects for your sector.

-4. Using the sustainability report as a communication tool: Strengthening trust among investors, customers and partners.
+• Use the sustainability report as a communication tool: Strengthen trust with investors, customers and partners.

-5. Use subsidies & advice: Take advantage of support from ESG experts and funding programs.
+• Use subsidies and advice: Take advantage of support from ESG experts and funding programs.

-With increasing ESG requirements, the VSME sustainability report is becoming more and more relevant for SMEs.
-Those who integrate sustainability aspects at an early stage secure long-term competitive advantages and remain fit for the future.
+With increasing ESG requirements from value-chain partners and financial institutions, the VSME sustainability report is becoming more relevant for SMEs every year.
+Those who integrate sustainability aspects early secure long-term competitive advantages and stay fit for the future.